-If you bill a comprehensive or combined item, you can’t also bill the items for the individual services that make up the comprehensive or combined item.
+If you bill a comprehensive or combined item, you can’t also bill the individual services that make up the comprehensive or combined item.

-If more than 1 item covers a service, you need to understand each item’s description and requirements so that you can bill the correct item and prevent claiming errors.
+If more than one item covers a service, you need to understand each item’s description and requirements.
+This will help you bill the correct item and prevent claiming errors.

 Comprehensive item example